 Fresh Foods – Guinea pigs are herbivores, and as such need fresh greens and foods rich in cellulose.
 The total amount of fresh foods daily is about 1 cup.
 Carrot and beet tops, dandelion greens and flowers (that have not been subjected to spraying), kale, collard greens, romaine and leaf lettuce (not iceberg lettuce), parsley, carrots and pea pods are some good choices.
 As with any new food, be sure to introduce new vegetables slowly to avoid upsetting your pet’s stomach and causing diarrhea.

 Vitamin and Mineral Supplement – Your guinea pigs may not accept the extra foods you offer, nor eat enough of them.
-To make sure your guinea pigs are getting the vitamins their body requires, we recommend adding a vitamin supplement made for guinea pigs.
-Provide daily according to bottle directions.
+To make sure your guinea pigs are getting the vitamins their body requires, we recommend adding a vitamin supplement made for guinea pigs, which has added vitamin C. Provide daily according to bottle directions.

 Mineral and Salt Stone – Your guinea pigs need a salt and mineral stone available at all times.
 Salt will encourage them to drink enough water and the water aids in digestion.